Shizuka Arakawa: 2006 Winter Olympics

 At the 2006 Winter Olympics in Turin, Italy, Arakawa skated in the short program to Fantaisie-Impromptu by Chopin.
 She went into the long program in third place, behind pre-event favorites Sasha Cohen and Irina Slutskaya.
 Less than a point separated the top three skaters.
 In the long program, Cohen was the first of the three leaders to skate, followed by Arakawa and Slutskaya.
-Cohen fell twice during her long program, leaving the door open to the other leaders.
+Cohen made two major mistakes during her long program, leaving the door open to the other leaders.

 Arakawa won the free program, skating to Vanessa Mae's Violin Fantasy on Puccini's Turandot by Giacomo Puccini.
 She performed an Ina Bauer and then did a three jump combination.
 "Ina Bauer" became a household word in Japan as a result.
 Although she had planned two triple-triple combinations for the free skate, she did not perform them, doing instead a triple Lutz-double loop and a triple Salchow-double toe loop combinations.
 Arakawa earned a total combined score of 191.34 points, almost eight points ahead of the second-place Cohen (183.36).
 Like Cohen, Slutskaya made mistakes in her long program, and ended up taking bronze, leaving Arakawa as the gold medal winner, which was also Japan's only medal of the 2006 games.
 Slutskaya was third at 181.44.
 At age 24, Arakawa became the oldest women's Olympic skating champion in more than 80 years.
 Florence "Madge" Cave Syers from the United Kingdom was the oldest when she won the Olympic title at age 27 at the 1908 Summer Olympics, which featured the first Olympic figure skating events.

 After winning her Olympic title, Japanese Prime Minister Junichiro Koizumi called Arakawa in Turin, Italy to congratulate her.
 Koizumi said, "I cheered for you with excitement while I watched television.
 All the Japanese people are rejoicing.
 I give a perfect score to every bit of your performance."